-You can join WAF once you have been approved at stage 2 of the adoption assessment.
+You can join WAF once you are at stage 2 of the adoption assessment.

-Once you have joined one of our local groups, you can join our Pan-London Prospective Adopters’ Group.
+Once you have become a member, through joining one of our local groups, you can join our Pan-London Prospective Adopters’ Group.
 They meet monthly online.

 Once you have joined one of our local groups, you can join our Pan-London single adopters group.
 They meet online and face-to-face.

 This is exclusively a forum for single parents, male and female.
 Couples are asked to join one of our Parent Support Groups.